chainguard-dev/edu/content/open-source/build-tools/melange/getting-started-with-melange.md

 docker run --rm -it -v "${PWD}":/app composer require minicli/minicli
 ```

-Once you receive confirmation that the download was completed, we'll need a second dependency to query the advice slip API.
-Run the following command to include minicli/curly, a simple curl wrapper for Minicli:
+Once you receive confirmation that the download was completed, you'll need a second dependency to query the Advice Slip API.
+Run the following command to include `minicli/curly`, a `curl` wrapper for Minicli:
 ```shell
 docker run --rm -it -v "${PWD}":/app composer require minicli/curly
 ```